mantidproject/mantid/docs/source/fitting/fitfunctions/IkedaCarpenterPV.rst

 `CreateIkedaCarpenterParameters <http://www.mantidproject.org/CreateIkedaCarpenterParameters>`_.

-The implementation of the IkedaCarpenterPV peakshape function here follows the analytical expression for this function as presented in the Fullprof manual, see Ref[2].
+The implementation of the IkedaCarpenterPV peakshape function here follows the analytical expression for this function as presented in Panels 13-17 of Ref[3].

 References: